There are two steps to screening:

 Diagnostic Tests:

-Depending on the trial, additional diagnostic tests like X-rays, ECGs (electrocardiograms), or imaging studies may be required.
-These tests provide detailed information about your health status.
+Depending on the trial, we may need to carry out additional diagnostic tests like X-rays, ECGs (electrocardiograms), or imaging studies such as MRI.
+These tests provide detailed information about your health status, and the results will be shared with you, even if you do not go on to participate in the actual trial.

 Questionnaires and Interviews:

-You may be asked to complete questionnaires or take part in interviews about your lifestyle, mental health, diet, exercise habits, or other relevant behaviors.
-This information helps to ensure your profile matches the trial’s requirements.
+You may be asked to complete a health questionnaire or take part in interviews about your lifestyle and diet, mental health and exercise habits.
+This information helps us to confirm your profile matches the trial’s requirements.

 Medication and Treatment Assessment:

-The research team will review any current medications or treatments you may be undergoing to ensure there are no conflicts with the trial’s protocols or safety concerns.
+The research team will review any current medications (both prescribed and over the counter) or any treatments you may be undergoing.
+This is done to ensure there are no safety concerns or conflicts with the trial’s requirements.

 Baseline Measurements: